 - VIDEO: What's in your first aid kit?
 Cardon Children's emergency medicine physician Joseph Winchell, MD, talks about five essential items you need -- and two items that should be removed from most first aid kits.

 Compliments of Raising Arizona Kids (RAK) Magazine.

-Full video transcription is avaliable upon request.
+Full video transcription is available upon request.